idtolhah/marvel-characters/README.md

 - /characters/{id} to receive one character based on the id consist of id, name, and description of the character

 ## Use environment variables
-The environment variables are saved in .env file under src directory
+The environment variables are saved in .env file under src directory.
+The file contains:
 ```
 NODE_ENV = development
 HOST = http://localhost